 If you are still working and contributing to a qualified plan like a 401(k) at age 70½, you may be permitted to delay taking your required minimum distribution, but it will depend on the rules of your plan.
 Otherwise, by April 1 after you turn age 70½, you are required to start taking distributions that will be counted as part of your taxable income.
 If you do not taking your RMD, you will be subject to a steep penalty.
 The penalty for not taking your RMD is a tax of 50% on the amount that was not withdrawn in time.

 Since your personal required minimum distribution is unique based upon your account value, you will want to use an estimate of the total value of your account at age 70½ to calculate an RMD estimate.
 Here are three of best RMD calculators to help you with that estimate.
-Many retirement plan custodians or financial planners will calculate your RMD for you, but they are not required to do so.
-When it comes time to make sure that you are taking appropriate distributions, be sure that you have the appropriate figures and have all of your retirement account information.
+Many retirement plan custodians or financial planners will also help calculate your RMD for you, but keep in mind they are not required to do so.
+When it comes time to make sure that you are taking the appropriate amount of distributions, be sure that you are using the appropriate figures and have all of your retirement account information.